Eric Tillman

-Eric Tillman (born July 24, 1957) is an American-born Canadian football executive who is the vice president of football operations for the Atlantic Schooners.
-He was previously the general manager of the BC Lions (1993–94), Toronto Argonauts (1997, 1999), Ottawa Renegades (2002–04), Saskatchewan Roughriders (2006–2010), Edmonton Eskimos (2010–2012), and Hamilton Tiger-Cats (2016–2018).
+Eric Tillman (born July 24, 1957) is an American-born Canadian football executive who was general manager of the BC Lions (1993–94), Toronto Argonauts (1997, 1999), Ottawa Renegades (2002–04), Saskatchewan Roughriders (2006–2010), Edmonton Eskimos (2010–2012), and Hamilton Tiger-Cats (2016–2018).
 As a general manager, Tillman has won the Grey Cup three times (1994, 1997, and 2007).
 In addition to his career as an executive, Tillman has also worked as a CFL analyst for TSN, the CBC, and Rogers Sportsnet in 1998, 2000, and 2005.

 Early career

 Tillman began his career as a football executive in 1981 as a member of the Houston Oilers' public relations department.
 The following year, he received his first job in the CFL when he became the player personnel director of the Montreal Concordes.
-From 1984 to 1993, Tillman served as Executive Director of the Senior Bowl, a game sponsored by National Football League designed to showcase top players graduating from United States colleges.
+From 1984 to 1993, Tillman served as executive director of the Senior Bowl, a game sponsored by National Football League designed to showcase top players graduating from United States colleges.

 BC Lions

-From 1993 to 1995, Tillman was the General Manager of the BC Lions.
+From 1993 to 1995, Tillman was the general manager of the BC Lions.
 Tillman took over a team that went 3–15 in 1992.
 Under Tillman, the Lions posted a 31–22–1 record and upset the Baltimore Stallions in the 82nd Grey Cup.
 The Lions success came in spite of regular fighting between head coach Dave Ritchie and owner Bill Comrie and a lack of team harmony.

 In 1995, Norton Herrick, a real estate developer from Orlando, Florida, announced plans to move the CFL's Las Vegas Posse to Tillman's hometown of Jackson, Mississippi.
 Tillman was to be the club's general manager, however plans fell through and the relocation did not take place and Tillman remained with BC.

 Toronto Argonauts

-In November 1995, the World League of American Football named Tillman its Director of Football Operations.
+In November 1995, the World League of American Football named Tillman its director of football operations.
 Tillman, however preferred overseeing a single team so in 1997 he returned to the CFL as general manager of the Toronto Argonauts.
 That year, the Argonauts won the Grey Cup.
 However, Tillman and head coach Don Matthews had a tumultuous relationship.
 On March 1, 1998, Tillman officially departed the Argonauts.
 He then joined TSN as a football analyst.
 In 1999, Matthews left the Argonauts to become head coach of the Edmonton Eskimos and, after Wally Buono turned down an offer to become head coach and general manager, the Argos asked Tillman to return as GM.
 When the team was purchased by New York businessman Sherwood Schwarz after the 1999 season, Tillman was fired and replaced by Schwarz's cousin, J. I. Albrecht.
 After his dismissal, Tillman returned to TSN.